f-edwards/intro_stats/index.md

 ## Book

-- Imai, Kosuke.
-Quantitative Social Science: An Introduction.
-Princeton: Princeton University Press, 2017.
+- Imai, Kosuke and Nora Webb Williams.
+Quantitative Social Science: An Introduction in tidyverse.
+Princeton: Princeton University Press, 2022.

+- Alexander, Rohan.
+Telling Stories with Data.
+2023.
+Available free online at https://tellingstorieswithdata.com/ or print via retailers.

 ## Communication

-I've set up a Slack page for us to communicate about the course.
-This can be a resource for you to collaborate and ask me questions about homework, and will also be a spot where course announcements are posted.
+I will post all class communications on Canvas.
+Email is my preferred mode of communication.

 ## Expectations

-- Wear a mask in class, and stay home if you are sick.
-I have unvaccinated children, and I'm sure many of your fellow students have loved ones that can't get a vaccine or aren't eligible.
-Do your part to protect our community.

-- Attendance is optional.
-Lectures will be recorded and posted online.
+- Masks are optional but encouraged.
+Please contact me if you or a member of your family / household is at high risk and we can adjust classroom norms appropriately to keep everyone safe.

+- Attendance is mandatory.
+We move fast, it'll be hard to keep up if you miss lecture.

 - Bring a computer - we'll be writing code in class.